 What sort of effect does food waste have?

-Food waste effects both Australian households as well as our environment.
-According to Western Australia's FOODcents program, our uneaten food is costing the country $5.2 billion each year, of which $1.1 million is fruit and vegetables alone.
+This waste effects both Australian households as well as our environment.
+According to Western Australia’s FOODcents program, our uneaten food is costing the country $5.2 billion each year, of which $1.1 million is fruit and vegetables alone.

 FOODcents also notes that interestingly it is smaller households which tend to waste the most food, whether due to cooking overly large portions, or letting food go past its use-by date or even forgetting the food tucked away in the deepest corners of the fridge.